emma-on-github/transguide-uk/support-organisations/index.md

 # Support Organisations in the UK

 Many organisations across the UK provide support, information, and community spaces for transgender people.
-This page lists well-established groups.
+This page lists well-established charities and groups.

 ---